nasseef/cs2400/README.md

 #### Configure the Debugger (Optional)

 the debugger depends on what executable file you set up in the previous step.

-- For `Mac` download and install `CodeLLDB` extension.
+##### Mac Setup
 - Click on the debug icon on the left
+- Click on `Run and Debug`
+- Seclect `C++ (GDB/LLDB)
+- Select `g++ - Build and debug active file`
+- Edit the file `launch.json` and change the line
+  - "externalConsole": false,
+  to
+  "externalConsole": true,

+Input interaction will be done in an external terminal window.

+##### Windows Setup
-- Click on the green arrow in the left panel, this should allow you to edit the debug options in "launch.json".
+- Click on the debug icon on the left
-- Select `LLDB` or `GDB`
+- Click on `Run and Debug`
+- Seclect `C++ (GDB/LLDB)
-- Select `g++ build and debug active file`
+- Select `g++.exe - Build and debug active file`

-   - Change the `program` option to:

-         "program": "${workspaceFolder}/a.out"

-        > Use `./a.exe` under `Windows`.
-If you are renaming your executable file the same as the name of the program without the extension (for example test.cpp to test), then use the following value:

-         "${workspaceFolder}/${fileBasenameNoExtension}"

-   - Make sure you enable `integrated` terminal.

-        ```
-        "terminal": "integrated",
-        ```
-   - Try debugging again and it should work.
+From this point on, you can click on the green arrow to start debugging.
+Make sure you set a break point.
+To set a break point inside your code, click to the left of the line number.
+A red circle should appear.

 #### Helpfull user snippets
 VSCode already has built-in snippets such as a *for* loop, *class*, etc. However, you can create your own.
 Open **User Snippets** under **Preferences**.
 If you are editing a C++ file then the file **cpp.json** should open automatically.
 Otherwise, you may have to select it.
 Here is a sample of snippets that I use [cpp-snippets.json](docs/cpp-snippets.json).